Dual Diagnosis Treatment Salem, IL

 Montgomery County Health Department - 42.9 miles from Salem, IL

-Montgomery County Health Department is a dual-diagnosis treatment center in Hillsboro, IL that provides treatment for substance abuse and mental health disorders that include PTSD as well as antisocial personality disorder.
+Montgomery County Health Department is a dual diagnosis treatment center in Hillsboro, IL that offers treatment for mental health and substance use disorders that include post-traumatic stress disorder as well as thought disorders.

 Address: 11191 Illinois Route 185, Hillsboro, IL 62049 in Montgomery County